 The injection of collagen for cosmetic use has been implicated in the onset of a polymyositis-like syndrome.
 Injectable bovine collagen has been used to reduce wrinkles and facial scars, usually in women.
 The onset of PM in such patients is felt to result from an autoimmune reaction to the collagen.

 The diagnosis of PM is often delayed due to the lack of physical findings before the onset of muscle disease.
 Both family history and medication history are important in excluding other causes of myopathy.
 Additionally, various tests may be performed to establish a diagnosis.
-Tests may include: (a) electromyography done by a specialist in neuromuscular diseases which detects characteristic electrical patterns in muscle tissue and are abnormal in almost all patients with polymyositis; (b) muscle biopsy which reveals inflammation in the muscle tissue; (c) magnetic resonance imaging (MRI) of the affected muscle(s) which demonstrates inflammation within the muscle tissue.
+Tests may include: (a) electromyography done by a specialist in neuromuscular diseases which detects characteristic electrical patterns in muscle tissue and are abnormal in almost all patients with polymyositis; (b) muscle biopsy which reveals inflammation and or necrosis in the muscle tissue; (c) magnetic resonance imaging (MRI) of the affected muscle(s) which demonstrates inflammation and edema within the muscle tissue.
 Blood tests can be performed to detect elevated levels of muscle enzymes, predominantly creatine kinase (CK) and aldolase among others, which are indicative of muscle damage.
-Autoantibodies have been identified in many PM patients consistent with an autoimmune cause as discussed earlier.
+Autoantibodies have been identified in many PM and NM patients consistent with an autoimmune cause as discussed earlier.

 Polymyositis generally responds well to treatment in most patients, although, residual weakness may occur in approximately 30% of patients.